nateforsyth/nateforsyth.github.io/_posts/2019-06-10-improving-console-logging-spfx.md

 ### Initial sanity checking

-First up, let's ensure you have YeoMan installed as well as the SharePoint generator; type this at the PowerShell command prompt:
+I assume that this isn't your first rodeo into the SharePoint Framework, therefore you should already have YeoMan installed as part of that.
+Let's ensure you have the YeoMan SharePoint generator installed; type this at the PowerShell command prompt:

 ~~~powershell
 yo